 Don’t Have Kids Until You’ve Hit These Money Milestones

-We often hear that purchasing a home is the biggest expense you’ll take on, but raising a couple of children will exceed that for most people.
+We often hear that purchasing a home is the biggest expense you’ll take on, but raising a couple of children will exceed that expense for most people.
 Add in college or the cost of raising two or more children, and you could buy your home twice in most areas.

-- Be in a Stable Career
+Have a Stable Career

 Establishing a secure work situation before having children is crucial.
 While that can mean traditional employment, self-employment, or some combination thereof, you want to have a stable foundation that will support your growing family.

-- Enough Disposable Income
+Have Enough Disposable Income

 Running these numbers will give you an idea of how much of your disposable income will need to be allocated to raising children.
 You can even get ahead of the game by saving up a year or more (or as much as possible) of those estimated costs.

-- Emergency Fund in Place
+Have an Emergency Fund in Place

+Because parenting is an adventure that can bring you to the zoo one day and the ER next, being financially prepared for the unexpected when you have children is necessary.
 From covering the copay for a broken leg to the insurance deductible for your teen’s first fender-bender, having an emergency fund of around three to six months of expenses will protect you and your family from being overwhelmed by life's inevitable messes.

-- Contribute to Your Retirement
+Begin to Contribute to Your Retirement

+As your children grow, the cost of raising them will grow as well, so start to save for retirement before you have them.
 Since the responsibility of saving for your retirement will fall solely on your shoulders, contributing to a retirement fund before you have kids will not only secure your future, but will also relieve the potential burden of your children being financially responsible for you as you age.

 Be in a Position to Save for College

 Many people are unrealistic about what it takes to handle the (rising) costs of college.
 The student loan debt crisis worsens every year, and there is no indication that it’s going to turn around anytime soon.